Pierre-sur-Haute military radio station: Censorship on Wikipedia and unwanted attention

-In March 2013, the French interior intelligence agency DCRI made a request for deletion of the French-language Wikipedia article about the site, titled Station hertzienne militaire de Pierre sur Haute.
+In March 2013, the French interior intelligence agency DCRI made a request for deletion of the French-language Wikipedia article about the Pierre-sur-Haute military radio station, titled Station hertzienne militaire de Pierre sur Haute.
 The Wikimedia Foundation then asked the DCRI which parts of the article were causing a problem, noting that the article closely reflected information in a 2004 documentary made by Télévision Loire 7, a French local television station, a film not only freely available online but made with the cooperation of the French Air Force.

 The DCRI then forced Rémi Mathis, a volunteer administrator of the French-language Wikipedia and president of Wikimedia France, under threat of detention and arrest, to delete the article.
 The article was promptly restored by another Wikipedia contributor living in Switzerland.
 As a result of the controversy, the article temporarily became the most-read page on the French Wikipedia, with more than 120,000 page views during the weekend of 6–7 April 2013.
 The high amount of extra attention was noted as an example of the Streisand effect in action.
 Mathis was named Wikipedian of the Year by Jimmy Wales at Wikimania 2013.